 This is different from BHH because it eliminates the possibility of early-game Haunts.
 As someone who has played a lot of Betrayal, it’s kind of funny to see one of your friends standing next to you suddenly become an unstoppable monster as soon as the game starts, but it stops being funny after it happens a few times.

 The new style for Haunt rolls is probably one of the best rule fixes to the game, which drastically helps balance out the scenarios.
-It’s a much a more polished experience.
+It’s a much more polished experience.

 Adventurers vs. Explorers